mohasarc/workers-pool/README.md

 ```

 ### terminate
-You can terminate all the threads in the pool at once by calling
+You can terminate all the threads in the pool at once by calling:
 ```js
 myPool.terminate(true);
 ```